 Reading for pleasure is, however, optional.
 In posting Readers in Their Element I aim to show fellow readers our uniqueness and our commonality in the beautiful act of reading.
 If you are a writer you know the essential act of reading is crucial to the craft – without readers there would be no purpose in the act of writing!

-To highlight you please provide a short bio and links to your website/blog and publications of your own – great reading material for fellow readers!
+To highlight you please provide a short bio and links to your website or blog, social media sites.

-Please contact me on my web page http://www.esdunn.com.au/contact/ to submit your photo or article.
-I will send you a small gift if your submission is published on my site.
+Please contact me on my web page https://www.esdunn.com.au/contact/ to submit your article.

 Above all, thank you for taking part in sharing the value and joys of reading.